tauseefusman/Snowflake-AI-Toolkit/README.md

 | [.gitignore](.gitignore)            | Git ignore file                                  |
 | [requirements.txt](requirements.txt)| Project dependencies                             |
 | [streamlit_app.py](streamlit_app.py)| Main application entry point                     |

+## Configuration

+### Snowflake Connection Parameters

+To configure the Snowflake connection parameters for running the application locally, you need to edit the `src/settings_config.json` file.
+This file contains the necessary connection details such as account, user, password, role, warehouse, database, and schema.

+Here is an example configuration:

 ## Troubleshooting